Design a new venture to help American Family Insurance connect with its customers and improve their condition of living

 After working a shift, the Moonriser gets paid right away with money sent to a debit card.
 Moonrise can also help workers track progress toward their financial goals.

-With the success of the prototype, American Family launched the new startup; Moonrise was born and became a wholly owned subsidiary of American Family.
-Moonrise recently launched to the public in the Chicago area, with plans for a nationwide rollout.
-The company signed Enterprise Rent-A-Car as its first employer and has started matching workers in Chicago with shifts, while building more corporate partnerships.
+Based on the success of the pilot, American Family created a new startup company called Moonrise, which became a wholly owned subsidiary of American Family.
+Moonrise launched to the public in the Chicago area in 2018, with plans for an eventual nationwide rollout.
+Moonrise signed Enterprise Rent-A-Car as its first employer and actively matches workers in Chicago with shifts, while continuing to build more corporate partnerships.

 IDEO and American Family Insurance interviewed customers of The General—a division of American Family—about how they budget to make ends meet.
 In this conversation, customer Chandra told designers how $62 could be the difference between breaking down and breaking even for her family.